jonnonz1/nz-statute-book/acts/public/2006/kiwisaver-act-2006.md

 (2) The employee must continue to be a member of a KiwiSaver scheme until the earliest of— (a) an opt-out notice taking effect; or
   (b) the KiwiSaver end payment date referred to in clause 4 of the KiwiSaver scheme rules (which relates to lock-in of funds); or
-  (c) the provider terminating the employee's membership of a KiwiSaver scheme under clause 4(5) of the KiwiSaver scheme rules (which relates to zero account balances); or
+  (c) the provider terminating the employee’s membership of a KiwiSaver scheme under clause 4(5) of the KiwiSaver scheme rules (which relates to zero account balances); or
   (d) the date of withdrawal or transfer to a foreign scheme in the case of permanent emigration under clause 14 of the KiwiSaver scheme rules.
 (3) The employee continues to be liable for automatic deduction of contributions in accordance with subsection (1)(a) in respect of salary or wages until the earliest of—
   (a) the dates referred to in subsection (2); or